 and the )

-that we've been using every time we called a function.
+that we've been using every time we call a function.
 For example:

 To make this work, we also need to update our function to let it accept arguments, and to make use of them.

-To allow our function to accept an argument, we add it to the parameter list between the (
+To allow our function to accept an argument, we need to set up a parameter to receive that argument.

 and )